 In part one of this article, we noted how much proxy speed contributes to the benefits of proxy services.
 We asked, “Can a proxy server speed up your internet transactions?” and discussed objective measures of proxy speed along with links to some speed testing services.
-Now let’s talk about what you can do to optimize proxy transmission speed, or at least keep from slowing down transmissions.
+Now let’s talk about working with proxies on your relay team.
+About what you can do to optimize proxy transmission speed, or at least keep from slowing down transmissions.

 Latency is delay in connection and transmission of data between two computers located far apart and communicating over the Internet.
 The delay is generally due to the geographical distance and the number of “hops” between connecting servers.